openid/authzen/authorization-api-1_0.md

   "evaluationDuration": 30
 }
 ~~~
-{#example-access-evaluation-response title="Example of an Access Evaluation Response"}
+{: #example-access-evaluation-response title="Example of an Access Evaluation Response"}

 ## Search API
 The Access Search API enables a PEP to find out all assets a principal has access to.